 There's nothing wrong with wanting your child to have a career in music.
 However, no matter what age your child is, you should only pursue this if your child shows a definite interest in learning music.

-One thing to consider is not all children who are take lessons end up being successful musicians or at least well-educated music enthusiasts.
+One thing to consider is not all children who take lessons, end up being successful musicians or at least well-educated music enthusiasts.
 It is important to encourage your child to try anyways!
 And when there are let downs, teach success through those minor failures!

 Since the cost of lessons, musical instruments and books do not come cheap you should ensure that this activity will bring a positive result.